Customer tags in a product quiz: Klaviyo + Shopify orders

 - Where this fits

-Why segmentation compounds (RevenueHunt + Klaviyo benchmarks)
+Why this stack compounds (RevenueHunt + Klaviyo benchmarks)

 3x